 Jim P's Termite digger just after it was delivered to his house.
 The engine has been removed temporarily.

 The Termite's hydraulic controls.

 Can you help improve this page?
-Do you know anything else about T J Products or the Termite Micro Excavator.
+Do you own a Termite Micro Excavator?
 If so please contact the webmaster.